DiCamillo Companion

-Collections: Burton Constable is noted for a fine collection of Chippendale furniture.
-The National Heritage Memorial Fund allotment of £553,500 purchased some of the House contents between 1988 and 1990; the last Constable to live at the House donated the remaining contents and helped form an endowment for charitable trust.
-Jeremiah Hargrave's pair of sarcophagus wine cisterns, obtained for the House in 1769 by William Constable, was purchased by Leeds City Art Galleries for Temple Newsam for £120,000.
+Collections: Burton Constable is noted for its fine collection of Chippendale furniture and its cabinet of curiosities, one of the largest in any English country house.
+In 1760 William Constable purchased from the York clockmaker Henry Hindley an 18th century telescope that is believed to be the world’s first equatorially mounted telescope (on display in the house).
+Jeremiah Hargrave's pair of sarcophagus wine cisterns, obtained for Burton Constable in 1769 by William Constable, was purchased by Leeds City Art Galleries for Temple Newsam for £120,000.
 Giacomo Raffaelli and Giuseppe Leonardi's pair of Italian marble and giltwood tables, purchased for Burton Constable by Sir Clifford Constable when in Rome, circa 1815, were purchased by the Leeds City Art Galleries for Temple Newsam for £565,000.
+A £553,500 grant from the National Heritage Memorial Fund allowed the purchase of some of contents between 1988 and 1990; later the Constable family donated the remaining contents and helped form an endowment for a charitable trust.

 Country Life: XXI, 126, 1907.
 LXXII, 238, 266 plan, 1932.
 CLIX, 1476 [Furniture], 1622 [Furniture], 1976.
 Ivan Hall in May 13, 1982.
 CLXXI, 1114, 1198, 1278, 1358, 1982.